 It’s also worth noting that points are worth 1.5 cents each towards travel booked through the Ultimate Rewards Travel Portal.
 Normally, with Ultimate Rewards credit cards like the Chase Ink Plus or Chase Sapphire Preferred card, points are worth 1.25 cents each.
 This is even more significant considering the incredible deals that can be found on the Ultimate Rewards Travel Portal.
 So this benefit, more than anything else, makes this card somewhat appealing to me for long-term use.

-However, if you’re a big spender in the travel and dining categories and you plan on making use of the Priority Pass Select membership and don’t have another card that offers a $100 credit towards Global Entry application fees, then this card might be a good fit for you in the long run.
+However, if you’re a big spender in the travel and dining categories and you plan on making use of the Priority Pass Select membership, then this card might be a good fit for you in the long run.
 In my case (if I can even manage to qualify for this card in spite of the 5/24 rule) I’ll probably use the Sapphire Reserve for its sign-up bonus and then cancel it after the first year.

 Subscribe to Blog via Email